 What Zacchaeus did and said is not so important as what Jesus said and did.
 "No man can come to me, except the Father which hath sent

 me draw him" (John 6:44).
 "So then it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy"

 Zacchaeus recognized that he was a sinner, repented and vowed to make things right.
 He took Jesus into his home and heart.
 There was great Joy (v.9)

 - and it spread to his entire household!
 He was obedient and prepared to serve the Lord and others.

 When I was a kid, we had neighbors that were farm laborers from the south.
 The father couldn’t speak two words without one of them being a

 swearword.
 He was married to his first cousin and two of their many children were mongoloid.
 My brother Tim led one of the boys

-to Jesus, and he graduated from Bible College, earned a doctorate in Dallas Theological Seminary and eventually became head of the Church
+to Jesus.
+He graduated from Bible College, earned a doctorate in Dallas Theological Seminary and eventually became head of the Church

-History Faculty.
+History Faculty at Dallas.
 And he led almost his entire family to Christ!

 It would be interesting to know what became of Zacchaeus.
-His testimony must have influenced many.
+Do you think Zacchaeus changed his job?
+I rather doubt it!
+His testimony must have

 "O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are his judgments, and his ways past finding out!
 For who